buddies-kwa-kim/buddies-workspace/README.md

 ## Preparation steps to run the script

 1. Review the list of software that will be installed in `brew.sh`.
 Most of the terminal apps are needed for scripts and aliases.
 I recommended leaving those in place.
 Delete or add any of the GUI applications ("casks") as you like.
-1. For ssl certs if you put your certs and config in the `setupscripts/certs` folder before running `setupscripts/sharedSetup.sh` they will be put in "~/.ssh" for you.
+2. For ssl certs if you put your certs and config in the `setupscripts/certs` folder before running `setupscripts/sharedSetup.sh` they will be put in "~/.ssh" for you.
 If this folder is empty we will only try to create the `~/.ssh` folder for you and you can put your certs in later.
 It goes without saying, but if you're forking this repo, do not ever put your certs in github.
-1. Add a list of github repos to clone in the `cloneRepos.sh` file.
-These will be cloned after installing your certs.
+3. Add a list of github repos to clone in the `cloneRepos.sh` file.
+These will be cloned after installing your certs in `~/personal-projects`

 ## Running the script

-1. Run the `home/setupscripts/sharedSetup.sh` script from the `setupscripts` directory to set up everything else.
+1. cd to `home/setupscripts/` , `chmod +x sharedSetup.sh` then run the `sharedSetup.sh` script to set up everything else.
 This is script works on Windows and MacOS.
 It will detect the OS automatically. e.g. `cd home/setupscripts && ./sharedSetup.sh`
+   !
 If you try to run the script from outside of this folder some of the references to other scripts may break.
-1. You will be asked for your github email and username as part of the setup.
+2. You will be asked for your github email and username as part of the setup.
 This is for configuring the global git user
-1. On MacOS If the script is failing you might need to `chmod +x sharedSetup.sh`.
-Alternatively you might need to remove the quarantine - `xattr -d com.apple.quarantine /PATH/TO/SCRIPTYOUCANTRUN.sh` for each one.
+3. On MacOS If the script is failing you might need to remove the quarantine - `xattr -d com.apple.quarantine /PATH/TO/SCRIPTYOUCANTRUN.sh` for each one.

 Scripts might fail in parts due to existing conflicts, or if MacOS has changed something in your version, from the version I test on.